jagodevreede/sdkman-ui/README.md

 ### Windows

 Download the latest version and extract the zip, then run the `sdkman-ui.exe`.
 And follow on screen instructions.
-Then it should be available from the commandline as `sdkui`
+Then it should be available from the commandline as `sdkui`.

+Also see the following [video](https://www.youtube.com/watch?v=oyYtHrihThk)

 #### Symlinks